Key Takeaway

 Fatigue vs. More Serious Symptoms

 Mild fatigue is generally not a cause for concern.
-However, severe or persistent exhaustion, fatigue accompanied by rapid heart rate, or extreme weakness may indicate dehydration, nutritional deficiency, or another underlying issue that warrants medical evaluation.
+But severe or persistent exhaustion, fatigue accompanied by rapid heart rate, or extreme weakness may indicate dehydration, nutritional deficiency, or another underlying issue that warrants medical evaluation.
 Patients should distinguish between manageable tiredness and symptoms that interfere with daily functioning.

 What to Consider